 Adolescent and school-age health and welfare (sometimes termed the ‘missing middle’), including all facets of development, disability, and education.

 Marginalised populations of children and adolescents, including girls, those living in slum conditions or with disabilities, and those affected by violence or conflict.

 Environmental impacts on child health and mortality, including strategies to mitigate future risks due to a changing climate.

 PLOS Medicine publishes impactful articles on medical, clinical, environmental, social and political determinants of health and associated outcomes.
 Submissions should directly and substantially inform clinical practice or health policy, and be relevant to a broad international audience.

 Email questions to firstname.lastname@example.org

-Submit your paper to PLOS ONE to be considered for this Collection.
+Submit your paper to PLOS Medicine to be considered for this Collection.